CosimoFang/CERT/README.md

 Before training, you need to build the moco_model with *mkdir moco_model*

 #### Train
-You need to change the number of negtive samples in MOCO.py *line 85* , you can also change the epoch: *line *, batch size:*line 43*, learning rate:*line 48*.
+You need to change the number of negtive samples in MOCO.py *line 84* , you can also change the epoch: *line 41*, batch size:*line 45*, learning rate:*line 50*, and temperature: *line 90*

 You can train on the MOCO task with: